 Then roll it up and tie it off with the soaked string:

 Now off to the grill.
-I prepared the grill for medium high heat, two zone grilling, which means coals on one side and nothing on the other.
+I prepared the grill for medium high heat, two zone or indirect grilling, which means coals on one side and nothing on the other.
 I placed the double tequila shrimp in a cedar wrap just off the edge of the coals:

 In just a few minutes, the wrap will lighten up as the tequila evaporates: